pdmosses/agda-material/docs/README.md

 Agda-Material automates the steps that Agda leaves to the user when generating web pages and LaTeX files.

-This is the README page for the [Agda-Material repository].
+This is the README page for the repository [pdmosses/agda-material].
 It explains how to install, test, and make use of Agda-Material.
-See the [About] page for motivation and an overview.
+See the [home] page for an overview of motivation and features.

 ## Repository contents

-The repository contains the following files and directories:
+The repository contains the following files:

 - `agda`: directory for Agda source code
 - `docs`: directory for generating a website
-    - `docs/javascripts`: directory for added Javascript files
+    - `docs/javascripts`: directory for Javascript files
-    - `docs/stylesheets`: directory for added CSS files
+    - `docs/stylesheets`: directory for CSS files
     - `docs/.nav.yml`: configuration file for navigation panels
-    - `docs/about.md`: Markdown source for the [About] page
+    - `docs/about.md`: Markdown source for the [home] page
+    - `docs/README.md`: Markdown source for this [README] page
-    - `docs/README.md`: Markdown source for the [Agda-Material home] page
+    - `docs/Library/index.md`: Markdown source for the [Library] page
 - `agda-custom.sty`: package for overriding commands defined in `agda.sty`
-- `unicode.sty`: package mapping Unicode characters to LaTeX
+- `agda-unicode.sty`: package mapping Unicode characters for Agda to LaTeX
 - `Makefile`: automation of website and PDF generation
-- `mkdocs.yml`: configuration file for generated websites
+- `mkdocs.yml`: configuration file for the generated website
 - `UNLICENSE`: release into the public domain

 The repository does not contain any generated files.

 By default, Agda-Material creates generated files in the following directories:

 - `docs/html`: HTML files